If a child doesn’t know how to read, we teach.

 Do you want to learn more about PBIS Rewards?

 PBIS Rewards is an affordable schoolwide PBIS management system that assists schools in their Positive Behavioral Interventions and Support (PBIS) program.
 We’d love to show you how easy it is to simplify your PBIS program management.
-You can request more information or experience PBIS Rewards with a live, online demo.
+You can request more information or experience a PBIS Rewards demo.